VIDEO: 2 men dressed as maintenance workers swipe ATM from Tampa hotel

 TAMPA, Fla.
 (WFLA) — Security camera video caught two men in the act of stealing an ATM from a Tampa hotel while dressed as maintenance workers, the Hillsborough County Sheriff’s Office announced Thursday.

 On Oct.
-25, deputies said two black males entered the Country Inn and Suites on Falkenburg Road in Tampa shortly before 9 p.m.
+25, deputies said two Black men entered the Country Inn and Suites on Falkenburg Road in Tampa shortly before 9 p.m.

 They were caught on camera entering the building through a side door of the hotel, then exiting through the same door a short time later carrying the ATM.